-Uncontrolled crossing locations may have inadequate pedestrian crossing facilities, creating barriers to safe, convenient, and complete pedestrian networks.
+Uncontrolled crossing locations and signalized intersections often give priority to vehicles and may hinder the safety of pedestrians.
 At signalized intersections equipped with pedestrian signals, conflicts with turning vehicles may occur when pedestrians see a walk signal and vehicles see a left turn signal.
-By focusing on all pedestrian crossing locations, urban and rural, agencies can comprehensively address a significant national safety problem and improve quality of life for pedestrians of all ages and abilities.
-The following countermeasures promoted by STEP 2.0 can improve pedestrian safety when used in the appropriate roadway context.
+By focusing on all pedestrian crossing locations, urban and rural, and taking a systemic approach, agencies can comprehensively address a significant national safety problem and improve quality of life for pedestrians of all ages and abilities.

 Leading pedestrian intervals (LPIs) at signalized intersections allow pedestrians to walk, usually 3 to 4 seconds, before vehicles get a green signal to turn left or right.
 The LPI increases visibility, reduces conflicts, and improves yielding.

 Crosswalk visibility enhancements, such as crosswalk lighting and enhanced signage and markings, help drivers detect pedestrians–particularly at night.